uktrade/stream-read-ods/README.md

         print(row)  # Tuple of cells
 ```

-If the spreadsheet is of a fairly simple structure, then the `sheet_rows` from above can be passed to the `simple_table` function to extract named `columns` and the rows of data.
+If the spreadsheet is of a fairly simple structure, then the `sheet_rows` from above can be passed to the `simple_table` function to extract the names of the columns and the rows of the table.

 ```python